USDA Loan Pros and Cons

 They’ll also ensure the electrical system is safe with no exposed wiring and that the plumbing system is functional.
 Additionally, the home can’t have evidence of insect damage and must adhere to local and state building codes.

-FHA vs. USDA Loans
+FHA vs. USDA Loans: Which Is Better?

 USDA and FHA loans are two of the most popular government-backed loans because they reduce the costs of purchasing a home.
 However, they’re geared toward different types of borrowers.
 For instance, USDA loans are for borrowers looking to purchase property on rural land and are only available for low- to middle-income families.

 On the other hand, FHA loans, backed by the Federal Housing Administration, are more widely available for borrowers and properties of all types.
 There are no income restrictions with even more credit score requirement flexibility — scores as low as 550 are accepted.
-Additionally, USDA loans come with a zero down payment option, while FHA loans still require a down payment, although they can be as low as 3.5%.
+Additionally, USDA loans come with a zero down payment option, while FHA loans still require a down payment, although it can be as low as 3.5%.

 How to Get a USDA Loan